Community FAQs

 This is not always an easy task.
 Many content teachers will simply not try or abandon any scaffolds that they think do not benefit all of their students.
 I would start by providing my content teachers simple ways to scaffold instruction such as sheltered instructional techniques (think-pair-share, graphic organizers, step-by-step instructions, etc.)

-One place to start is to make sure that you know your students’ proficiency levels.
-This will help you target your instruction.
-Use your ELD standards to help develop your lessons.
-Develop assignments that students can complete “outside” of your time with them.
+Also, develop assignments that students can complete outside of your time with them.
 Provide extra credit, incentives, or certificates for completing these assignments.
 Make sure that the work that they are completing outside of class is connected to the language skills/competencies that you were covering during class.
-Lastly, be creative.
-Make it fun for them!

 Yes, Language Tree does have resources that connect language to content.
 Language skill instruction is integrated in the context of academic content.
 This cross-curricular integration is especially important for more advanced learners who will be exposed to academic language throughout their school day and in their summative assessments.